 Each 16-hour lecture unit in the subjects of Parts B will be supported by classes run under the Intercollegiate Class Scheme.
 Students generally attend four 1.5-hours classes (or equivalent) for each Part B unit.
-In Michaelmas term 2022-23 all classes will run face-to-face with online access available to those unable to attend.
-Each class will usually consist of between five and twelve students from a number of different colleges and is run by a class tutor and a teaching assistant.
+In Michaelmas term 2024-25 all classes will run face-to-face with online access available to those unable to attend.Each class will usually consist of between five and twelve students (although classes for more popular subjects may contain thirty students) from a number of different colleges and is run by a class tutor and a teaching assistant.
 The course lecturer provides suitable problem sheets, and also provides specimen solutions for the class tutors and teaching assistants.
 Students hand in their solutions in advance and these are marked by the teaching assistants; at each class, some of the problems are discussed in detail, and there is an opportunity to ask the class tutor and teaching assistant about any particular difficulties.
 The class tutors report to colleges through the intercollegiate class database on your performance throughout the term.
 If you are ill and unable to attend the class please inform the class tutor in advance of the class.